StephanMusgrave/unipop/README.md

 The seller can choose to end the negotiation with the current buyer and move on to the next buyer.

 However, in the name of fairness, the seller cannot arbitrarily choose who he/she chats to.
-He/she can only see and chat to the first person in the queue, and not the people behind.
+He/she can only see and chat to the first person in the queue, and not anyone behind.
 This is important because it guards unipop against becoming an unwieldy and ultimately inefficient auctioning site.

 'Pops' page
 ---
+"Pop something on unipop!"

-You pop something on unipop to sell; so each item a user tries to sell is referred to as a 'pop'.
+Each item a user tries to sell is referred to as a 'pop'.

 Your 'pops page' is similar to a profile page, where all the pops you're selling or wanting can be seen.